w3f/polkadot-wiki/website/translated_docs/ja/learn-consensus.md

 #### Protocol

 Please refer to heading 3 in [the paper](https://github.com/w3f/consensus/blob/master/pdf/grandpa.pdf) for a full description of the protocol.
-It is better to go to the source than copying the text here and butchering the Latex formatting.

 #### Implementation